santiment/academy/src/docs/metrics/transacted-coin-acquisition-cost/index.md

 - Minting/mining/uncle rewards.
 - Transactions of coins/tokens that were acquired on the same day.
-This would handle most situation with deposit/withdrawal addresses.
+This would handle most situations with deposit/withdrawal addresses.
   - Example: There are two transactions on the same day: `A - 10ETH -> B` and `B -> 10ETH C` - `B` moves the coins on the same day that they were received.
     This second transaction is not counted.